 Rock Kitchen Harris, a full-service agency, decided to skip the photos altogether and showcase the cartoon versions of their employees instead.

 Each employee at the English agency had a custom caricature drawn up, and every single one has a different personality.
 While some employees opted for representations reminiscent of LinkedIn profile pictures, others got a little creative with it, dressing their cartoon selves up as Ewoks and other characters.
 Employees can also be easily filtered by specialty.

 FCINQ, a creative studio, introduces us to their team with a collage of colorful bubbles.

-8) Zulu Alpha Kilo
+8. Zulu Alpha Kilo

-This Canadian agency presents their founding team with refreshing comedic flair.
+This Canadian agency presents its founding team with refreshing comedic flair.
 While many agency leaders choose to represent themselves with stoic business portraits, the three leaders of Zulu Alpha Kilo opted for playful photos and cheeky bios.

 Here's an excerpt from the bio of Marcus Alpha -- the agency's "Ultra Chief Creative Director Officer":